deepchem/deepchem.github.io/new-website/README.md

 - File names can be flexible, but should be meaningful and represent the organisation
 - Files must be .png files with transparent backgrounds

+## Deployment
+- The `next build` command generates the static files for next export to use.
+- The `next export` command builds an HTML version of your application from pregenerated static files.
+- A [workflow](#workflow) has been set up to handle build time data fetching and automatic deployment of the website to Github Pages.
+- The [Github pages deploy action](https://github.com/JamesIves/github-pages-deploy-action) is used to deploy the website to GitHub Pages with GitHub Actions.
+- The static HTML build is saved in a separate branch called `gh-pages`.
+- The workflow is triggered everytime the main branch is updated.
+- In case the workflow run fails, the build is aborted and the current website deployment stays as is.

 ## Workflow

 ![](./public/assets/workflow.png)